OpenHFT/Chronicle-Queue/README.md

-It is available on maven central as
+Releases are available on maven central as

  ```xml
 <dependency>